 Not conforming to norms and conventions helps Callshop Radio stay as close to its listeners as possible.
 Aside from live sessions and show calendar/timetable, the page sports a dedicated chat room that entices its growing community members to interact and stay engaged between “gigs.”

-Frontline, a website developed by Olson agency, tells the untold stories of doctors and medical workers working on the first line of Covid-19 defense and suffering from physical and emotional burnout.
+Frontline, a website developed by the Olson agency, tells the untold stories of doctors and medical workers working on the first line of Covid-19 defense and suffering from physical and emotional burnout.
 The website's layout puts their stories front and center, which the users can list simply by dragging their mouse cursor over the screen and picking a story.

 Clicking on a single story's first lines opens a pop-up window with a full story.
 The quote from each story is in a classy serif font against a dark blue background, while the About and Index pages present the awareness-rising purpose behind the website and the list of doctors featured.

-Designed by 8bitstudio, the website for Minnesota State Transportation Center of Excellence opens with a full-screen, hi-res video with a main tagline and display of UVPs across.
+Designed by 8bitstudio, the website for the Minnesota State Transportation Center of Excellence opens with a full-screen, hi-res video with a main tagline and display of UVPs across.
 The main menu on top of the screen opens a visually stunning screen, with airplane navigation instruments at the center.

 The complexity of citizen services is well reflected in a two-level main menu that stays on the page all the time.
 The website offers a neat overview of all the major factors that concern the country's citizens and presents it in a well-articulated manner.